Last Updated on March 26, 2023

-A Rottweiler puppy growth chart will help you determine if your dog is in the right weight for its current age so that your puppy doesn’t grow too fast or slow.
+A Rottweiler growth chart will help you determine if your dog is in the right weight for its current age and it doesn’t grow too fast or slow.

-Male and female Rottweiler puppies are similar in height but differ in weight, with males of this breed being the heavier of the two.
+Male and female Rottie puppies are similar in height but differ in weight, with males of this breed being the heavier of the two.

 |1 week||1.8 to 2.4 lb